JackTrick/bitsy-advanced-dialogue-tags-mod/README.md

 Using the (exit) function in any part of a series of dialog will make the game exit to the new room after the dialog is finished.

-Using (exitNow) will immediately warp to the new room, but the current dialog will continue
+Using (exitNow) will immediately warp to the new room, but the current dialog will continue.

 ```
 WARNING: In exit coordinates, the TOP LEFT tile is (0,0).
 In sprite coordinates,